May 07, 2024

 The first year of Ghost Rider 2099 ends in fireworks - literally - and the set-up for the "One Nation Under Doom" storyline is established.
 One thing's for sure: after this issue, this title is going to be very, very different.

 If anything can be said about this series, it's that writer Len Kaminski isn't afraid to tackle subjects beyond "villain wants to rule the world" stereotypes and clichés.
 This issue, which concludes the urban predator storyline of the last few issues, includes an excellent discussion about vigilantism between the Ghost Rider and reporter Willis Adams.
 While Adams makes some valid points about the nature of the law and justice in America (even in the future), Zero dismantles Adams' entire argument by releasing the feral woman and walking away, proudly saying "not my job, remember?".
 Zero's right, the rich don't get punished for stepping on the little people - or murdering them for sport, in this case - and his vigilante justice is probably the only comeuppance the Pioneer Society would receive due to their prestige and large bank accounts.
-Adams' has a valid point as well, that no one should be allowed to act as judge, jury, and executioner just because they feel like it, but it's hard to argue with Zero when the chips are down and Adams is forced to kill Matlin for his own survival.
+Adams' has a valid point as well, that no one should be allowed to act as judge, jury, and executioner just because they feel like it, but it's hard to argue with Zero when the chips are down, and Adams is forced to kill Matlin for his own survival.
 It's a great sequence that really hammers home the anarchist leanings of this series and the lead character.

-Of course, the second half of the issue is little more than an extended fight sequence between Ghost Rider and Coda, a fairly generic "techno-ninja" character with big guns.
+Of course, the second half of the issue is little more than an extended fight sequence between Ghost Rider and Coda, a generic "techno-ninja" character with big guns.
 What makes this fight unique is that throughout the series so far, Zero hasn't come across any foes that really gave him much of a challenge.
 He's ripped through police like a scythe, and no one had been able to step up and prove his match.
-Coda, on the other hand, does the seemingly unthinkable to our unstoppable protagonist - he completely destroys him, leaving nothing but a skull and a crater.
+Coda, on the other hand, does the seemingly unthinkable to our unstoppable protagonist - he destroys him, leaving nothing but a skull and a crater.
 Coda comments that Zero has power but no skill, and that's his downfall now that he's finally facing an opponent that's smarter and tougher than him.
 I admit, upon my first reading of this issue it was a real shock to see the Ghost Rider get his ass handed to him so easily and thoroughly.
-But it's also really smart on Kaminski's part to finally show that Zero isn't unstoppable at all.
+But it's also smart on Kaminski's part to finally show that Zero isn't unstoppable at all.

 This issue is also the last for artist Kyle Hotz, who took over when Chris Bachalo abandoned the title earlier than expected.
 Though his style is much different than that of Bachalo, who set up the tone and design for the series - Hotz's work really grew on me over the last few issues, and I find myself missing his work on the series.
 Considering the rather uneven and sporadic artwork by the book's next regular artist, Ashley Wood, Hotz's work tends to get overlooked, and that's a damn shame.